antontutoveanu/crystals-kyber-javascript/README.md

 read here [Active Implementation of Post-Quantum End-to-End Encryption](https://eprint.iacr.org/2021/356.pdf) [17 Mar 2021].

 ## Disclaimer
 All effort has been made to ensure this code is functional and operating as intended according to the original CRYSTALS-KYBER design.
-Any issues or concerns can be sent to amt597@uowmail.edu.au.
+Any advice can be sent to amt597@uowmail.edu.au.